cdapio/cdap/docs/loom-docs/source/guide/admin/server-config.rst

     </property>
   </configuration>

+Configuration
+^^^^^^^^^^^^^

 A full list of available configuration settings and their default values are given below:

 .. list-table::
+   :header-rows: 1

    * - Config setting
      - Default
      - Description
    * - zookeeper.quorum
-    - A local value determined by an in-memory Zookeeper
+     - A local value determined by an in-memory Zookeeper.
      - Zookeeper quorum for the server.
    * - zookeeper.namespace
      - "/loom"
      - Namespace to use in Zookeeper
    * - zookeeper.session.timeout.millis
      - 40000
-    - Zookeeper session timeout value in milliseconds
+     - Zookeeper session timeout value in milliseconds.
    * - loom.port
      - 55054
-    - Port for the server
+     - Port for the server.
    * - loom.host
      - "localhost"
-    - IP address for the database server to bind to
+     - IP address for the database server to bind to.
    * - loom.jdbc.driver
      - org.apache.derby.jdbc.EmbeddedDriver
-    - JDBC driver to use for database operations
+     - JDBC driver to use for database operations.
    * - loom.jdbc.connection.string
      - "jdbc:derby:/var/loom/data/db/loom;create=true"
-    - JDBC connection string to user for database operations
+     - JDBC connection string to user for database operations.
    * - loom.jdbc.validation.query
-    - "VALUES 1" when using default for loom.jdbc.driver, null otherwise
+     - "VALUES 1" when using default for loom.jdbc.driver, null otherwise.
-    - Validation query used by JDBC connection pool to validate new DB connections
+     - Validation query used by JDBC connection pool to validate new DB connections.
    * - loom.jdbc.max.active.connections
      - 100
-    - Maximum active JDBC connections
+     - Maximum active JDBC connections.
    * - loom.db.user
      - "loom"
-    - Database user
+     - Database user.
    * - loom.db.password
      - null
-    - Database password
+     - Database password.
    * - loom.solver.num.threads
      - 20
-    - Number of threads used for solving cluster layout
+     - Number of threads used for solving cluster layout.
    * - loom.local.data.dir
      - "/var/loom/data"
      - Local data directory that default in-memory Zookeeper and embedded Derby will use.
    * - loom.task.timeout.seconds
      - 1800
-    - Seconds before the server will timeout a provisioner's task and marks it as failed
+     - Number of seconds the server will wait before timing out a provisioner task and marking it as failed.
    * - loom.cluster.cleanup.seconds
      - 180
-    - Interval in seconds between server housekeeping runs.
+     - Interval, in seconds, between server housekeeping runs.
 Housekeeping includes timing out tasks, expiring clusters, etc.
    * - scheduler.run.interval.seconds
      - 1
-    - Interval in seconds various runs are scheduled on the server.
+     - Interval, in seconds, various runs are scheduled on the server.
    * - loom.netty.exec.num.threads
      - 50
-    - Number of execution threads for the server
+     - Number of execution threads for the server.
    * - loom.netty.worker.num.threads
      - 20
-    - Number of worker threads for the server
+     - Number of worker threads for the server.
    * - loom.node.max.log.length
      - 2048
      - Maximum log size in bytes for capturing stdout and stderr for actions performed on cluster nodes.
 Logs longer than set limit will be trimmed from the head of the file.
    * - loom.node.max.num.actions
      - 200
      - Maximum number of actions saved for a node.
 Oldest action will be removed when actions exceeding this limit are performed on a node.
    * - loom.max.cluster.size
      - 10000
      - Maximum number of nodes that a given cluster can be created with.
    * - loom.max.action.retries
      - 3
      - Maximum number of times a task gets retried when it fails.